uabrc/uabrc.github.io/docs/data_management/storage.md

 <!-- markdownlint-disable MD046 -->
 !!! important

     `$LOCAL_SCRATCH` is only useful for jobs in which all processes run on the same compute node, so MPI jobs are not candidates for this solution.
-Use the `#SBATCH --nodes=1` slurm directive to specify that all requested cores are on the same node.
+Use the `#SBATCH --nodes=1` Slurm directive to specify that all requested cores are on the same node.
 <!-- markdownlint-enable MD046 -->

 ## Temporary Files (`tmp`)